nickelpro/vito.nyc/content/posts/make-it-async/index.md

 {{< collapse label="Figure 3B" >}}
-Note that `app.run` takes a completion token.
+Note that `PythonApp.run` takes a completion token.
 It could be used with any ASIO mechanism, not just the C++20 coroutine model we're using here.
 ```cpp
 asio::awaitable<void> client_handler(
   tcp::socket s, PythonApp& app